MicrosoftDocs/WSL/WSL/vhd-size.md

       DISKPART> exit
       ```

-5. Launch your WSL distribution (Ubuntu, for example).
+5. Launch your WSL distribution (Ubuntu, for example) and make sure it is running in WSL 2 (WSL 1 is not supported).
+You can confirm this using the command: `wsl.exe -l -v`.

 6. Make WSL aware that it can expand its file system's size by running these commands from your WSL distribution command line.